rkaysen63/MechaCar_Statistical_Analysis/README.md

   <img src="images/Del_3/3_t.test_Lot3.png" width="600">
 </p><br/>

 Comparison of the density graphs of the population and Lot3 population show that there is no statistical difference between the sample means.
 A t-test further supports the null hypothesis, "H0: There is no statistical difference between the two observed sample means."
 Since the p-value = 0.1818 > 0.05 (5% significance level), we fail to reject the null.
-Sample estimates:  mean (Lot3) = 1496.14 is nearly the same as mean (population) = 1498.78.
+The mean (Lot3) = 1496.14 is nearly the same as mean (population) = 1498.78.

 ## Study Design - MechaCar vs Competition